JeffMusgrave/setta-site-2024/src/content/blog/introducing-setta/index.md

 ---
 title: "Introducing Setta: Effortless Python Configuration & User Interfaces"
-description: "We're excited to announce the launch of Setta, an open-source tool that lets you expose Python functions as flexible UIs without writing boilerplate parsers or frontend code."
+description: "Setta is available to download!
+Try the open-source tool that treats configuration & UI as one and the same.
+Eliminate your boilerplate.
+Onboard users with ease.
+Simplify your life with Setta!"
 date: 2024-02-28
 tags: ["launch", "python", "configuration", "ui", "developer-tools"]
 author: "Setta Team"